kimnamlhn/Todo-app-Fastapi/README.md

 A To-do application to learn how to use FastAPI with SQLAlchemy and PostgreSQL.

 ## API Documentation
-Below are the endpoints in the project.
-For more details, see the [Demo video](https://www.youtube.com/watch?v=w43f_5inPYk)
+Below are the endpoints in the project:
 - Company
    - Get all companies
    ```http